-The Center for Global Education offers students different program options for faculty-led study abroad programs.
+The Center for International Education offers students different program options for faculty-led study abroad programs.
 Students travel with faculty members to the host country and enroll in Central State University courses.
 Students should research all options and in conjunction with the Program Coordinator and select a primary program to which to apply.

 This tour, led by Dr. Giddings, explores the unique cultural history of Guyana, South America, a former British colony and now a developing nation.
 Guyana is a small country, but from which so much can be learned about the intersections of culture, history, environment, and politics.
-Guyana comprises a mosaic of peoples, including Amerindians, and descendants of India, Africa, China, Britain and Portugal.
-With only an 800,000 population within an area of 83,000 square miles, Guyana has diverse urban, rural and rain forest territories, and boasts unique and diverse flora, fauna, topographies, and industries.
+Guyana comprises a mosaic of peoples, including Amerindians, and descendants of India, Africa, China, Britain, and Portugal.
+With only an 800,000 population within an area of 83,000 square miles, Guyana has diverse urban, rural, and rain forest territories, and boasts unique and diverse flora, fauna, topographies, and industries.
 Guyana is South America’s only Anglophone country, the colonial legacies of which are seen across the country’s unique cultures, traditions, institutions, and foods.

-This experiential study abroad course explores select fundamental features of Caribbean cultural History as manifested in Guyana, South America and from an interdisciplinary perspective.
+This experiential study abroad course explores select fundamental features of Caribbean cultural History as manifested in Guyana, South America, and from an interdisciplinary perspective.
 Inquiries and methods from History, Africana Studies, Political Science, Fine & Performing Arts, Geography, and Linguistics will aid and guide our exploration and interrogation of Guyanese institutions, cultures, and physical structures through tours, observation-participation, interviews, literature, lectures, archival data, documentaries, online discussion forums will culminate in a case study report paper wherein students will evince the course’s learning outcomes.

 The interdisciplinary course intends to broaden and deepen the student’s understanding of various subject areas, and from multiple, interlocking perspectives.
-Through field experiences and lecture on location in history, culture, politics, science, social science, education, economics, and technology, the course provides students with the knowledge and critical thinking skills to participate substantively in global conversations.
+Through field experiences and lectures on location in history, culture, politics, science, social science, education, economics, and technology, the course provides students with the knowledge and critical thinking skills to participate substantively in global conversations.
 Prerequisite: 30 college credits

 This tour is intended to study Ayurveda “Science of Life” which is the alternative health system of India based on ancient and native art of living and principles of yoga.
 Although India is known for its alternative health system, it is also known to be the capital of Spirituality and Religious tolerance of the world.
 Two of the world’s 12 Biodiversity hotspots are located in India.
-With diverse habitats, from the mighty Himalayas to the Deserts of Rajasthan, from the holy Ganga & Brahmaputra in the North to the Tropical rainforests of the South, this area supports a wide variety of wildlife.
+With diverse habitats, from the mighty Himalayas to the Deserts of Rajasthan, from the holy Ganga & Brahmaputra in the North to the tropical rainforests of the South, this area supports a wide variety of wildlife.
 Some of them are the Asiatic Lions, Elephants, Rhinoceros, Tigers, Leopards the Himalayan bears, wild dogs to the Hyenas.
-The tropical forests harbor huge Ficus trees like the Banyans, the Sal, Teak and Rose Wood, the bamboo and the cane, while the coral reefs in the southern seas are sanctuaries of marine wildlife.
+The tropical forests harbor huge Ficus trees like the Banyans, the Sal, Teak, and Rose Wood, the bamboo, and the cane, while the coral reefs in the southern seas are sanctuaries of marine wildlife.

 Course: Bio 4600 Introduction to Ayurveda: The Integrated Health Care System of India